How our custodial service works

 continuously monitoring for new threats and signs of suspicious activity

-equipping our customers with the tools they need to protect their own account.
+equipping customers with the tools they need to protect their own account.

 Protecting your data

-We also take steps to protect the information we hold.
-Our systems are configured so that data is only available to the people or systems that need it, and use techniques such as hashing, masking, and tokenising (replacing sensitive information with a randomised identifier) to avoid seeing sensitive data when we don’t need to.
+Steps are taken to protect the information held.
+The Sharesies platform’s systems are configured so that data is only available to the people or systems that need it, and use techniques such as hashing, masking, and tokenising (replacing sensitive information with a randomised identifier) to avoid seeing sensitive data when it’s not needed.

-We never store any customer passwords in plaintext—we store a non-reversible hashed version of your password using the industry-standard bcrypt algorithm.
+Customer passwords are never stored in plaintext—they’re stored in a non-reversible hashed version of your password using the industry-standard bcrypt algorithm.

-We make use of third-party software and services, which we regularly review to make sure they meet our stringent security requirements and won’t put your data at risk.
+Third-party software and services are used and regularly reviewed to make sure they meet the Sharesies platform’s stringent security requirements and won’t put your data at risk.

 The Sharesies platform and data are securely hosted by Amazon Web Services (AWS).
 All credit card transactions are processed by Stripe, who are certified to Level 1 (the highest level) of the Payment Card Industry’s Data Security Standard (PCI DSS).